 Go To and Read

 Provides confidential counseling of infected patients and notification services for sex partners and other at-risk persons to prevent the spread of STD’s.

 STD Reporting and Surveillance

-Includes analyses of STD case rates, trends and routine surveillance of disease distribution in the statewide community in order to provide timely response to outbreaks, regular reports to providers, the public and legislators.
+Analyses of STD case rates, trends, and routine surveillance of disease distribution statewide allows for timely response to outbreaks and producing reports as needed.
 This component includes special analyses of STDs in relationship to broader reproductive health outcomes and HIV/AIDS.
 Data pertaining to STDs can be found on our Trends & Statistics page.

-Provides screening, counseling and partner counseling, and referral services to persons infected with or suspected of being infected with HIV.
-This component includes HIV pre-test and post-test counseling and linkages to other health care services for HIV-infected clients receiving services from county health departments and other health care providers.
-Visit the department's HIV site for more information.
+Provides screening, counseling, partner counseling, and referral services to persons infected with or suspected of being infected with HIV.
+This component includes HIV pre-test, post-test counseling, and linkages to other health care services for HIV-infected clients.
+Visit the county health department's HIV site for more information.